SoultatosStefanos/dbc/README.md

 addition, DBC includes specific assertion macros that are enabled exclusively at debug builds, and can be used for performance critical code only.

+* DBC is **multi-purpose**.
+It supports static Design By Contract assertions for template meta-programming.

 More details can be read [here](docs/assertions.md), [here](docs/classes.md), [here](docs/flags.md), [here](docs/samples.md), [here](docs/functions.md) and
 [here](docs/operators.md).